 entity_id: sensor.fn_version_full

-And voilà!
-Your TrueNAS CORE statistics and system information can now be seamlessly integrated into your Home Assistant setup, providing endless possibilities for automations, scripts, and notifications.
-With this setup, you can easily monitor your system’s performance and act on any potential issues, giving you the peace of mind to focus on more important things.
+With a few lines of code and some tinkering, you can now seamlessly integrate TrueNAS CORE statistics and system information into your Home Assistant setup.
+This fusion unlocks a world of possibilities for automations, scripts, and notifications.
+Effortlessly monitor your system's performance and address potential issues, leaving you with peace of mind to focus on life's more important matters.

 Heads up, seems you have a typo in the volume status template.
 Missing the sensor in “states.sensor.freenas…..”.
 Great blog though, love it!